Series I Savings Bond Rate Update, November 2024

 Ten year treasury notes currently offer a yield of 3.875%.
 Thirty year bonds now pay 4.250%.
 If your goal is income now instead of accumulation for later, bonds and notes are good options.

 If you can tolerate a bit more risk, try Bank of America Series L or Wells Fargo Series L preferred shares.
 Bank of America Series L for example, currently offers a 5.93% yield.
 Wells Fargo Series L preferred shares offer a yield around 6%.
 (Read more about preferred shares.)
-You do run the risk of their value declining, however, since they're trading at a steep premium to their par value.
+You do run the risk of their value declining, however.
+Both are trading at a premium to their par value.

 If you have a bit more risk tolerance, you might prefer Fidelity's Floating Rate High Income Fund (FFRHX).
 Its yield has exceeded 8% for the last couple of months.
 FFRHX also pays distributions monthly instead of quarterly or semi-annually.